tctco/DCCCSlicer/README.md

 An open-source, super-simple, ultra-fast, fully-automated, fairly-accurate and PET-only solution to conduct spatial normalization and semi-quantification for almost any brain PET modalities.

-Abeta, tau, FDG, DAT, MET, synaptic density... you name it!
+> Abeta, tau, FDG, DAT, MET, synaptic density... you name it!

-To use DCCCSlicer, you need to download from our [Release Page](https://github.com/tctco/DCCCSlicer/releases).

 Use DCCC to calculate Centiloid and CenTauRz.